zach7815/wordsearch-frontend/Readme.md

 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

 Room for improvement:
-- The project is currently not mobile responsive, namely to the nature of the app and the users most likely only to use desktops when needing to create wordsearchs, though making it mobile responsive would allow worksheet creation on the go.
+- The project is currently not mobile responsive, namely to the nature of the app and the users most likely only to use desktops when needing to create word searchs, though making it mobile responsive would allow worksheet creation on the go.

-- Currently, the example wordsearch shows all headers being used.
-An improvement would be to change example wordsearch with different headers, sizes to match the users current chosen options or create some form of live preview.
+- Currently, the example word search shows all headers being used.
+An improvement would be to change example word search with different headers, sizes to match the users current chosen options or create some form of live preview.

 To do:
-- Adding Interactive Wordsearch that uses same info as wordsearch worksheet.
+- Adding Interactive word search that uses same info as word search worksheet.
 - Add options to allow users to choose/exclude certain directions e.g [horizontal-left-write, vertical-top-to-bottom, diagonal-top-left-to-bottom-write]